-One of the highly recognized items in the electronic industry is the Printed Circuit Board, commonly known as the PCB.
+One highly recognized electronic industry item is the Printed Circuit Board, commonly known as the PCB.
 It is a universal board that houses different components depending on the device’s needs.
 Therefore, it has a vital role for parts to operate and function in the long run despite the simplicity of its structure.

 A Printed Circuit Board is designed as an enclosed component; it does not exempt from external environmental threats.
 Considering that it is a part other features rely on, it is crucial to know and understand different PCB cleaning processes.
 But before that, let us identify several external threats, which we may refer to as contaminants.
 These will provide a better analysis of which cleaning process to use later.